May 13, 2019 Update:

-The Airing Micro-CPAP machine is meant to be used only once, and then disposed of.
+The Airing Micro-CPAP machine is meant to be used only once and then disposed of.
 One of the most common complaints you hear from CPAP machine users is that they constantly need to be maintained and cleaned in order to function properly and administer the proper treatment.
-These micro cpap machines are actually completely disposable and Airing claims that they can also be recycled.
+These micro CPAP machines are actually completely disposable and Airing claims that they can also be recycled.

 No Hoses or Masks

-The beauty of the the micro CPAP is that there are no bulky, heavy hoses, and no tangled face masks or nasal masks involved.
+The beauty of the micro CPAP is that there are no bulky, heavy hoses, and no tangled face masks or nasal masks involved.
 The small, compact design, is appealing to CPAP users everywhere.

 Battery Operated Micro-CPAP

-Mircro-blowers were originally designed to cool computers down within the main frame and motherboard.
+Micro-blowers were originally designed to cool computers down within the main frame and motherboard.
 This same type of technology is used in the micro CPAP machine to maintain the constant flow of oxygen into the nose and down the airway.

 Tight Fitting Nose Buds

-The micro-CPAP has 2 silicone nose buds that fit right into both nostrils and form a tight fitting seal around the nose.
+The micro-CPAP has 2 silicone nose buds that fit right into both nostrils and form a tight-fitting seal around the nose.
 This eliminates the need for large bulky hoses.

-There are two types of air vents on the micro cpap: the inhalation vents and the exhalation vents.
-The inhalation vent is at the top of the micro cpap and is nearly the entire width of the device itself.
-As you inhale, the microblowers regulate the constant air pressure needed to maintain the ideal air flow to treat sleep apnea.
+There are two types of air vents on the micro CPAP: the inhalation vents and the exhalation vents.
+The inhalation vent is at the top of the micro CPAP and is nearly the entire width of the device itself.
+As you inhale, the micro blowers regulate the constant air pressure needed to maintain the ideal air flow to treat sleep apnea.

 When will the Airing Micro-CPAP become available

-The creator behind the Micro-CPAP
+The creator of the Airing Micro-CPAP

 Stephen Marsh is the brains behind the micro CPAP technology.
 Stephen is not new to the healthcare industry, as he’s invented and patented over 75 products and applications.
 Marsh is an entrepreneur and inventor.
 When the Airing becomes available, Marsh will have tackled one of the largest growing markets in the United States – those with sleep disorders who suffer from sleep apnea.